How to Fix Your Open Office Plan

 Activity-Based Working Cons

-While ABW gives your employees a variety of space to do their work, giving your employees an assigned space provides different benefits.
+While ABW gives your employees a variety of spaces to do their work, giving your employees an assigned space provides different benefits.
 For example, having stability in the office can improve productivity and employee happiness.
 Having to select a new place to work each day can feel like an unstable, unpredictable environment.
 In addition, some employees need assigned spaces to keep track of documents and organize their space.
 Some individuals may prefer or need to keep paper documents.
 Having an assigned desk where they can store any documents.
 Further, some employees may wish to decorate their desks or leave personal objects without worrying about them being moved.
 Having assigned desks can also help keep your employees accountable.
 You will know where your employees are supposed to be if needed.

 In addition, it may be costly to your business to have many different types of spaces.
 It may prove to be more cost-efficient to buy desks in bulk.
 Further, if your employees use desktop computers instead of laptops, having assigned desks is a necessity to ensure you have the same desktop each day.
 Finally, if you use an ABW environment, you may see some of the same cons as an open office plan.
 Your employees may continue to suffer from noisy distractions from their colleagues’ different working styles.
 Further, as the coronavirus pandemic continues, it may be difficult to monitor if your employees are social distancing and wearing their masks properly.
 Therefore, you may still continue seeing a spike in disease.